paoloironhack/dataptams2020/labs/module_1/List-Comprehension/data/README.md

-## Please pownload unpack and place relevant data for this lab in this data folder, only on your local machine.
+## Please download unpack and place the relevant data for this lab in this data folder, but only on your local machine.
-## The link to the data is provided in the main jupyter notebooks
+## The link to the data is provided in the main jupyter notebook.